katcipis/sophia/notes/books/12-rules.md

 happened on the USRR.
 On socialist regime the richer farmers were killed because they were "evil", the land was distributed to the "oppressed".
 Guess what ?
-The "oppressed" were "oppressed" for a reason, they sucked at farming, mostly because of lazyness, so production in general plummeted.
+The "oppressed" were "oppressed" for a reason, they sucked at farming, mostly because of laziness, so production in general plummeted.
 The evil farmers were actually pretty efficient/smart farmers, without them the country just got more poor and poor.
 This kinda reminds me of Venezuela were the government started to do forced labour, because people